Legally Growing Cannabis in Canada

 Additional Rules to Know About Home Growing Cannabis in Canada

-What exactly does the 4 plant limit mean?
+What exactly does the federal 4 plant limit mean?

 The four plant rule is an interesting way to put a cap on legal grows as this can lead to quite a wide range of overall household yields.
 Originally the government tried to limit the growth of the plant to one meter but eventually dropped that rule meaning that the 4 plants can be of any size.